JulioZampietro/portfolio/README.md

 **Key takeaways**
-- a) Use of colors to highlight certain information, such as workout frequency throughout the years.
+- a) Graph choice adequate to different kinds of information (bar chart for categorical data, pie chart for binary information, line chart to visualize change over time).
-- b) Graph choice when dealing with different kinds of information, particulary when choosing a pie chart only to represent binary information.
+- b) Use of colors to highlight certain information (i.e. workout frequency throughout the years).
-- c) Certain kinds of data (such as bodyweight) give little information when taken in the aggregate, while others (such as workout frequency) can show patterns even when considering the holistic approach.
+- c) A holistic approach is more useful when dealing with certain kinds of data (i.e. workout frequency), while providing less insight with other kinds (i.e. bodyweight).